-25 Training Regiment RLC is based at Normandy Barracks in Leconfield, East Yorkshire and forms part of the Defence School of Transport.
+25 Training Regiment Royal Logistic Corps (RLC) is based at Normandy Barracks in Leconfield, East Yorkshire and forms part of the Defence School of Transport.
 The Regiment provides initial trade training for all soldiers within the RLC, before they join their new units as Combat Logisticians.

-- 110 Training Squadron - primarily provides training to driver trades.
+- 110 Training Squadron - provides duty of care and training to all trades across the RLC.

 The Regiment is part of the Defence School of Transport and is supported by a range of other elements to ensure that all trainees receive first class training.

-25 Training Regiment RLC ensures that the soldiers of the Corps receive the very best training at the start of their careers.
+25 Training Regiment RLC ensures that the soldiers and officers of the Corps receive the very best training at the start of their careers.

-The Combat Logistician Course is undertaken by all trades within the RLC, after completion of Basic Training.
+The Combat Logistician course is undertaken by all soldiers within the RLC, after completion of basic training.
 The course includes:

 The Regiment has a core of permanent staff who are selected from across the Corps to ensure that the trainees are fully supported.